folke/which-key.nvim/README.md

 > ❗️ IMPORTANT: the timeout when **WhichKey** opens is controlled by the vim setting [timeoutlen](https://neovim.io/doc/user/options.html#'timeoutlen').
 Please refer to the documentation to properly set it up.
 Setting it to `0`, will effectively always show **WhichKey** immediately, but a setting of `500` (500ms) is probably more appropriate.

+> ⁉️ don't create any keymappings yourself to trigger WhichKey.
+Unlike with *vim-which-key*, we do this fully automatically.
+> Please remove any left-over triggers you might have from using *vim-which-key*.

 WhichKey comes with the following defaults:

 ```lua